christianbienias/capstone_udacity_ds_arvato/README.md

 ## Results <a name="results"></a>
-Following concepts implemented and covered in detail in the notebook:
+Following concepts implemented and covered in detail in the notebook or blogpost:
 #### Get to Know the Data
 #### Data Cleaning
 * Missing Values